 But wait, there's more:

-- What if you are admitted overnight or longer?
+- What if the hospital admits overnight or longer?
 What does that cost?

 Each hospitalization runs around $57,000 over your life.
 The best way to keep people safe and reduce medical costs is to prevent crashes from happening in the first place.
 With the advent of Uber, Lyft, and driver-less vehicles, we don't see auto accidents lessening any time soon.
 Most symptoms of car accident-related whiplash tend to develop within 24 hours of injury.
-But some extreme cervical strain/sprain cases could get overlooked or go unnoticed by the victim, or treating emergency physicians.
-This remains especially true in cases where more visible traumatic injuries are present like lacerations or broken bones.
+But some extreme cervical strain/sprain cases could get overlooked or go unnoticed by the victim or treating emergency physicians, especially when more visible severe traumatic injuries are present, including lacerations or broken bones.
 Due to the adrenaline rush and prescription pain killers, many victims go home from an automobile accident or E.R., shaken but feeling unhurt.
 But these people just injured in wrecks may awake the next morning or several hours later in severe, excruciating pain.
 And sometimes, post-accident, these victims will be afflicted with other distressing pain symptoms.

 These may include: